IruneAI/nd00333_AZMLND_C2-master/starter_files/README.md

 The main goal of this project is to configure a cloud-based machine learning **production** model, deploy it, and consume it as well as enable workflows automation via pipelines.

-1.Authentication
+1. Authentication
-2.Automated ML Experiment
+2. Automated ML Experiment
-3.Deploy the best model
+3. Deploy the best model
-4.Enable logging
+4. Enable logging
-5.Swagger Documentation
+5. Swagger Documentation
-6.Consume the model endpoints
+6. Consume the model endpoints
-7.Create, Publish and Consume a pipeline
+7. Create, Publish and Consume a pipeline

 Documentation
 ## Architectural Diagram